tackme31/TagBasedRecommender/README.md

 - SearchProvider: Solr

 ## Installation
-No released yet.
+Not released yet.
 Clone this repository and build it locally.

 ## Usage
 1. Add `Tags` field to a page template.